dykim1222/RL_Algorithms/README.md

 # Deep Reinforcement Learning Algorithms
 ![dd](https://dv-website.s3.amazonaws.com/uploads/2018/06/pg_fundDRL_062718.png)

-Implementing RL algorithms in PyTorch.
-Everything is included in one file.
+* Implementing RL algorithms in PyTorch.
+* Everything is included in one file.
+* Teseted on simple environments (e.g. `FrozenLake-v0`, `CartPole-v1`, `Pendulum-v1`, etc.)
-Each algorithm is implemented to work fully in the mentioned environment.
+* Each algorithm is implemented to work fully in the mentioned environment.
+* To test on other environments, a hyperparameter search might be necessary.

 ## Requirements
 ```